of graduate employers say relevant experience is essential to getting a job with them

 Work placements offer a wealth of benefits alongside your studies, helping you put your learning into practice, develop your skills and understanding of the workplace, boost your CV for your chosen career or enhance your UCAS application for higher education.
 Our hired@UCB team can help find the ideal placement for you.

-Students on our college bakery courses have opportunities for placements with artisan and craft bakeries, patisserie and cake decoration outlets, in-store bakeries and food manufacturers, as well as hotels, restaurants, hospitals, conference and banqueting centres.
-Placements generally last two to three weeks.
+Students on our college bakery courses have opportunities for placements with artisan and craft bakeries, patisserie and cake decoration outlets, in-store bakeries and food manufacturers, as well as hotels, restaurants and conference and banqueting centres.
+Placements last from 70 to 350 hours over the year, depending on the level you are studying at.

 Work alongside experts in your sector